Page 2

 Exhaust Stack

 In order to allow flex between chassis and engine, a bellows fitting was required at the inlet to the muffler and on the outlet of the muffler.
-Time will tell if there is enough flex in the system.

 Fuel Pump Settings